davide2894/react-native-goals/README.md

 - Open a terminal in the project root folder
 - Run `cd apps/react-native-goals-backend`
+- Run `npm run prisma:generateClient`
 - Run `npm run start:watch`

 ### Run the frontend locally

 - Open a terminal in the project root folder
 - Run `cd apps/react-native-goals-frontend`
-- Run `npm run start` (you may need to run expo in tunnel mode in some cases)
+- Run `npm run start` (you may need to run expo in tunnel mode in some cases, with the `npm run start --tunnel` command)